 Pro tips before baking

-To make the Cosmic Crisp® Ornament Cake even more festive:
+To make the Cosmic Crisp® Celebration Cake even more festive:

 - Add a touch of fresh ginger to the poaching liquid or the batter

 - Cinnamon, cardamom or nutmeg bring a warm, cozy touch

 - Dust with red glittery sugar for extra gleam and a Valentine’s Day Treat

 For the holidays try this Cosmic Crisp® Ornament Cake!

 For poaching apples